 Francisco de Orellana is the famous explorer who gives the name to the city.
 He explored the confluence of the Napo River and the Coca river.
 History says he set off from the current location of the city and made his way deep into the Amazon Jungle and river crossing indigenous tribes in which even women used to fight.
 He sailed all the way eventually makin it to the Atlantic.
 Francisco de Orellana died on his second expedition along the Amazon delta not being able to find his way through.

-3 nights, 4 days exploring the deep jungle along the river Panachoca.
-Jungle walk, bird watching, piranha fishing and all that the deep jungle has got to offer, very far away from any other tourists.
+Spend 3 nights/4 days exploring the deep jungle along the river Panacocha.
+Activities include jungle walks, bird watching, piranha fishing and all that the jungle has to offer, far away from other tourists.
 A truly unique experience.

 Quito has a more relaxed atmosphere than most Latin American capitals.
 Lying in a hollow at the base of Volcano Pichincha, the old town is a maze of steep, cobbled streets with intricately carved, overhanging balconies.
 Its mixture of old colonial and modern architecture and the mix of European and Indian cultures make this a really fascinating city.
 Wandering around, you will come across stalls displaying Indian textiles, colourful wall hangings, jewellery, pottery and woodcarvings - and the old town has some of the best examples of Spanish colonial art and churches anywhere in the Americas.With so much to see and do, it is well worth extending your time in South America to ensure you experience all that Quito has to offer.

-South America is very busy for travel at certain times of the year, particularly in connection with the Carnival in Rio de Janeiro which takes place every year 40 days before Easter.
-If the trip you are on is connecting to Rio Carnival in any way then there is likely to be more than just one truck on your specific departure date.
-This means that each truck will operate on slightly different itineraries and your day to day itinerary may vary from your trip notes.
-You will of course still visit all the highlights listed, and the presence of other trucks can make for a great atmosphere leading to or from the greatest party on earth!
+South America is very busy for travel at certain times of the year, particularly in connection with the Carnival in Rio de Janeiro but also at other times of the year.
+Please note that there may be more than just one truck on your specific departure date, and in addition you may from time to time meet up with other groups at some locations to partake in activities jointly with other groups.
+Trucks on multiple departures will operate on slightly different itineraries and your day to day itinerary may vary from your trip notes.
+You will of course still visit all the highlights listed, and the presence of other trucks can make for a great atmosphere.
+If you should have any concerns then please contact your sales agent.

 South America is diverse continent from high altitude, to the steamy Amazon, to baking deserts.
 You should therefore be prepared for the full gambit of climates.
 There will be time for hikking and other activities such as horse riding and you will need to be reasonably fit.
 Overland travel can be demanding - long, rough travel days, dusty conditions can be challenging to some.
 You will need to be fit enough to help every day with the camp chores (cooking, washing up, general camp set up) as well as putting up and taking down your own tent.
 There are some long driving days and some early morning starts.
 The step up into the overland vehicle, while not overly high can become tiring and you need to judge yourself to be physically fit enough to haul yourself up and down the step at least 8-10 times a day.
 By and large the South America trips have a good range of hotel accommodation mixed up with camping so that life is not too rough.